ryanef/ryanfdev/src/content/blog/aws-lambda-python-deloyments-zipped-docker-layers.md

     pandas
 ```

-At the end of the article I'll show a few other ways to install libraries that shouldn't be used in production but still an interesting look around the Lambda execution environment using Python's subprocess and sys modules.

 You can find more information in the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) where they provide more examples and best practices.

 ## Lambda Layers

 Lambda layers are also zip files but they do not contain the function's code.
 Layers are for dependencies, custom runtimes and configuration files.
 Let's say you use Pandas in 3 different functions, instead of deploying each function with Pandas in the zip, you could create a layer and share the layer among your functions.
-This drastically reduces deployment file size for functions and can help eliminate the problem zipped deployments have with compiled code.
+This drastically reduces deployment file size for functions and can help with the compiled code issue at the same time.

-When Lambda pulls in a layer, it extracts the libraries to the /opt directory of the function's execution environment so even though layers externalize the packages, you can import and use them just like a regular zipped deployment.
+When Lambda pulls in a layer, it extracts the libraries to the **/opt** directory of the function's execution environment so even though layers externalize the packages, you can import and use them just like a regular zipped deployment.

 ### Making a Lambda layer for Python will usually go like this